 The week is finally over!
 To guide you to the weekend, and to make sure you didn’t miss the things we found interesting this week, here’s a quick round-up of the articles we shared on social media the past few days.
+In this article, you’ll be informed about everything and all about mangers you need to know when it comes to recruiting.

 Are you Facebook friends with your manager?